Obesity in cats: how to help your cat lose weight

 Toys, toys and a few more toys

 No two cats and their humans are the same.
 And there’s no one right way to play with your cat.
 Some enjoy ‘hunting’ moving toys while others jump to catch the toy flying through the air.
 Others prefer to chase balls.
 And some need a little encouragement with some catnip.
 However your cat likes to play, there’s a toy to get them moving.

 Dangler pole toys:

-There are lots of interactive toys available for cats that get them playing in many different ways.
-These cleverly designed interactive toys encourage play and provide mental stimulation.
+There are lots of interactive toys available to get them playing.
+These cleverly designed toys encourage play.
+And provide mental stimulation.

-It is not uncommon for a cat to have a second home where they are getting that second dinner.
-So if you are suspicious your cat is disappearing for a late night snack, have a chat with your neighbours and explain they are on a diet and you want to cut out this extra meal.
-Alternatively, you can get a tag for their collar which explains they are on a diet.
+It’s common for an outdoor cat to have a second home where they get a sneaky second dinner.
+If you’re suspicious your cat is enjoying a late-night snack, chat with your neighbours and explain they’re on a diet.
+Alternatively, you can get a tag for their collar that explains this.

 If you’re still concerned about your cat’s weight, speak to your vet.
 They can help investigate.

 After you’ve both put in all that hard work and your cat has finally reached their ideal weight, it’s not over.
 Remember to keep treats to a minimum.
 And keep the exercise up.
 Feeding them a more suitable diet, such as KatKin’s fresh cat food, will also ensure they maintain a healthy weight.
 Which is important for all those late-night zoomie sessions.